(Infographics #6) How to Make a Battery STEP.2 – Cell Assembly: Cylindrical Battery

 Tab Shaping & Canning

-Next, the jelly roll is put in the cylindrical battery can.
-In this process, the anode tab is bent into an L shape and welded to the bottom of the can, while the cathode tab remains unbent and is welded to the top of the can.
-After that, the jelly roll in the can is fixed by beading*.
+Next, the jelly roll is placed into the cylindrical battery can.
+In this process, the cathode (aluminum) tab is bent into a hook shape, while the anode tab is bent at a right angle and welded to the bottom of the can.
+The cathode tab remains unbent and is welded to the top cap.
+After welding, beading* is performed to form a crimped groove in the cell, ensuring placement of the top cap later.

 *Beading: Resistance welding.
 Also called spot welding, as the welding beads look like spots.